ianchak/stati/docs-site/site/core-concepts/isg.md

 - **Content change** - Only the changed page and its dependents rebuild
 - **Template change** - All pages using that template rebuild

-This means most edits during development result in sub-second rebuilds.
+This means most edits during development result in significantly faster rebuilds compared to full site regeneration.

 ## Cache Storage